apache/sedona/docs/setup/install-python.md

 ### Setup environment variables

-If you manually copy the python-adapter jar to `SPARK_HOME/jars/` folder, you need to setup two environment variables
+If you manually copy the sedona-spark-shaded jar to `SPARK_HOME/jars/` folder, you need to setup two environment variables

 * SPARK_HOME.
 For example, run the command in your terminal